 Benefits are available for services to treat a condition that does not meet the definition of an Emergency.

 Enteral Nutrition

-Benefits are provided for enteral formulas and low protein modified food products, administered either orally or by tube feeding as the primary source of nutrition, for certain conditions which require specialized nutrients or formulas.
-Examples of conditions include:
+Benefits are provided for specialized enteral formulas administered either orally or by tube feeding for certain conditions under the direction of a Physician.